acasadoalonso/OGN-IGC-Trackers-setup/README.md

 ==========================
 The main utility is the trksetup.py:

-Invokation   python3  TRKsetup -h      or     ./TRKsetup.py -h   for the PYTHON version
+Invokation:   python3  TRKsetup -h      or     ./TRKsetup.py -h   # for the PYTHON version

              ./TRKsetup.xxxyyy			# where xxx is the opsys and yyy is the architecture ARM32/ARM64/AMD64/WIN